Dreaming Spires: Top Things to Do in Oxford

 When it comes to things to do in Oxford, you can’t miss the chance to go behind-the-scenes of what may be the world’s most famous university.
 And to the few of you reading this who actually went there, give yourselves a pat on the back.
 We wish we were you, but we’ll settle for the tour.

 Oxford is not a campus university, with its buildings, quads and colleges spread across the city.
 Many of the colleges, gardens, libraries and museums are open to visitors, so you can get stuck into exploring and really live out your Brideshead Revisited fantasy.
 For those of you who love a little pageantry, check if one of the churches is doing a service you might be able to attend.

 Nothing says Oxford quite like a few hours spent on the waters of the River Cherwell.
 Hire a punt (for those not posh enough to know, that’s a long, narrow flat-bottomed boat propelled with a long pole) from the Magdalen Bridge Boathouse and serenade your better half with the little poetry you remember.

-If your kids are a fan of His Dark Materials, or anyone in your family has hopped on the indoor plant trend and fancies themselves a gardener now, then visiting the breathtaking Botanic Gardens and Arboretum is a must to make your cut of things to do in Oxford.
+If your kids are a fan of His Dark Materials, or anyone in your family has hopped on the indoor plant trend and fancies themselves a gardener now, then visiting the Botanic Gardens and Arboretum is a must to make your Oxford itinerary.

 Expand your mind - although it’s too bad you couldn’t do that before you managed to get rejected from Oxbridge - with a visit to the Oxford Museum of Natural History.
 Home to an internationally significant collection of natural history and zoological specimens, the Grade I listed building is also a majestic example of neo-Gothic architecture.